 With the help of a receipts template, you can drastically reduce the amount of time you spend filling out customer receipts because all of the structure and recurring content have already been taken care of.

 Templates also help standardize your receipts and help your accounting team with their tax filings.
 The Internal Revenue Service (IRS) requires you to show documentation of certain expenses, and it recommends small businesses keep all gross receipts.
 This includes cash register tapes, deposit information from cash and credit sales, receipt books, petty cash slips, and invoices.
-Using an online template makes it easier for a distributed team of accountants — like between offices — to coordinate and get their numbers right.
+Using an online template makes it easier for a distributed team of accountants or tax relief experts — like between offices — to coordinate and get their numbers right.

 Microsoft Word or Google Docs receipt templates are great, but they can be hard to manage at scale.
 A Work OS that offers workflow automations and can tag each receipt as it comes in can help you take back control of your bookkeeping.
 But we’ll get to that in just a minute.

 There are many different kinds of receipts — and just as many free receipt templates with varying template designs.
 But to help you wrap your head around the basics, we’ll walk you through a few of the most common receipt templates you’re likely to need when doing business.

 A cash receipt is one of the most basic receipt types.
 It’s just a printed acknowledgment that shows the amount of cash — or cash equivalent — that was received during a transaction.
 Generally speaking, there will be two copies issued at the point of sale — one for the customer and one for the seller or vendor.

 This type of template includes a blank space for you to enter the name of the product or service sold, the price sold for, and any relevant taxes paid.
 You’ll also normally find spaces to include information about your business — like its name and address — how the transaction was paid for — like cash or credit card — and the date of sale.